fabricem15/Library-Website/README.md

-# Library-Website
+# Bookstore Website

-A library website based on the MDN Express Tutorial.
+A bookstore website where users can browse books, order books, and search by authors, books, and genres.